 Born in Hoein, Chungcheong Province in 1945, Kim Hong Joo received both his BA and MFA in painting at Hongik University, Seoul.
-He received early recognition with his participation in exhibitions such as École de Seoul and Independent in Seoul, and from 1973 to 1977 he was a member of the experimental arts group S.T Group rejecting the prominent styles of the time to explore new avenues in paintings.
-Exploring photorealism from the late 1970s to the early 1980s, Kim participated in the young artists' exhibition Image 78, and was the recipient of the Grand Prize from the Grand Prix Exhibition of Korean Art in 1978, and the Special Award at the Cagne International Painting Festival in 1980.
-Since then he has developed his own aesthetic language through fine brushstroke paintings that depict subjects as diverse as landscapes, flowers, and text.
-Following his 1997 retrospective at Kumho Museum of Art, Seoul, Kim Hong Joo has been widely celebrated by both art professionals and the general public for both his technical mastery and critical engagement.
+He began receiving artistic recognition early on from his participation in exhibitions such as École de Seoul, and Independent in Seoul, and from 1973 to 1977 he was a member of the experimental arts group S.T (Space Time) Group and escaped the style in fashion at the time to explore new paintings.
+Delving into a practice of hyperreal from late 1970s to early 1980s, Kim participated in the young artists’ exhibition Image 78, and was the recipient of the Grand Prize from the Grand Prix Exhibition of Korean Art in 1978, and the Special Award at Cagne International Painting Festival in 1980.
+Since then he has been developing his own aesthetic language through fine brushstroke paintings of motifs such as landscapes, flowers, and text.
+From his 1997 retrospective survey at Kumho Museum of Art, Seoul, Kim Hong Joo has been widely regarded by the critics, art professionals, and the general public alike.
 He was a professor of painting at Mokwon University, Daejeon, from 1981 to 2010, and is now an emeritus professor.Read More

-Major retrospectives include Kumho Museum of Art, Seoul (1997); Plateau, Seoul (2005); Arko Art Center, Seoul (2009).
-He has also participated in a number of exhibitions internationally including Fukuoka Art Museum (1985); Queens Museum, New York (1993); Lille Metropolitan Museum of Modern and Contemporary Art (2003); Singapore Art Museum (2008); and three solo exhibitions at Kukje Gallery, Seoul (1999, 2002, 2010).
-Kim was the recipient of the 6th Lee In-sung Art Award (2005); and the 22nd Lee Joong-seop Art Award (2010).
-Kim Hong Joo's work has become permanent collections of major museums including Fukuoka Art Museum; National Museum of Modern and Contemporary Art, Korea; Seoul Museum of Art; Daejeon Museum of Art; and Leeum, Samsung Museum of Art, Seoul.
+Major retrospective surveys include Kumho Museum of Art, Seoul (1997); Plateau, Seoul (2005); Arko Art Center, Seoul (2009); and three solo exhibitions at Kukje Gallery, Seoul (1999, 2002, 2010).
+He has also participated in a number of exhibitions internationally including Fukuoka Art Museum (1985); Queens Museum, New York (1993); Lille Metropolitan Museum of Modern and Contemporary Art, Lille, France (2003); and Singapore Art Museum (2008).
+Kim was awarded a Grand Prize from the Grand Prix Exhibition of Korean Art (1978); Special Award from the Cagne International Painting Festival (1980); the 6th Lee In-sung Art Award (2005); and the 22nd Lee Joong-seop Art Award (2010).
+Kim Hong Joo’s work has been acquired by major museums including Fukuoka Art Museum, National Museum of Modern and Contemporary Art, Korea, Seoul Museum of Art, Daejeon Museum of Art, and Leeum, Samsung Museum of Art, Seoul.